Nabarun/CrmTest/README.md

 6. Scroll down and focus on the new button under Connected Apps Section.
 7. On clicking the New button fill all the required details
 8. Please Note: Click the Enable Oauth settings under API section.
 This authentication mechanism will be use to connect from node modules.
+9. Enter any callback address.
+We are not going to use the callback address
+10. In the Selected OAuth Scopes select Full access
-9. For further details , please refer to the help link at https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_create.htm
+11. For further details , please refer to the help link at https://help.salesforce.com/apex/HTViewHelpDoc?id=connected_app_create.htm
-10. Once the connected app is created click on it and take a note of consumer key and consumer secret
+12. Once the connected app is created click on it and take a note of consumer key and consumer secret
-11. Open a terminal
+13. Open a terminal
-12. Execute 'npm install crmtest'
+14. Execute _npm install crmtest_
-13. This will download the crmtest package which we will test to invoke different node module calls.
+15. This will download the crmtest package which we will test to invoke different node module calls.
-14.
+14. Browse to the node where you have downloaded the package
+15. Go to node_modules -> CrmTest
+16. Execute the script by invoking **node crmtestclient.js**

+###

+###FAQs
+1. I am getting invalid_grant when I am executing the oAuth method call, How to resolve it?
+A. The status invalid_grant depicts that the client machine from where you are trying to invoke the script is getting ip restricted by the org.
+To resolve this
+   1. Go to your org.
+   2. Click Setup
+   3. Under Security Controls Click Network access
+   4. Alternate approach is to search for Network access in Quick find box
+   5. Add a range of ip address which will have your public ip address included
+   6. Save it and try again.